st17180/PySource/README.md

 # PySource
 A system independent resource monitor written in python with psutil, mathplotlib, and TKinter

+## The Idea
+A Simple GUI program to view system information like cpu/memory/disk usage. the user will be able to save a copy of the currently displayed info, adjust how the info is shown etc.

 ## Rescrictions
 depend on as few external librarys as possible, PSUTIL, TKinter and matplotlib are expected keep seperate layers functions organized using oop where apropreate.